-Dr Marian Makkar's research falls under consumer behaviour, specifically consumer culture theory (CCT).
-Methodologically, she is a qualitative researcher and utilises qualitative interviews, ethnography, netnography, observations, and projective techniques in her research.
-She has published her research in international journals such as International Journal of Research in Marketing, Journal of Business Research, European Journal of Marketing, Current Issues in Tourism, Journal of Fashion Marketing & Management, Journal of Retailing and Consumer Services, and Marketing Intelligence & Planning, and presented her research at international academic conferences including the Association of Consumer Research, Consumer Culture Theory Consortium and Australian and New Zealand Marketing Academy Conferences.
-She has received several academic awards and won university and nation-wide competitions for her research.
+Her research falls under consumer behaviour, specifically consumer culture theory (CCT), employing qualitative methodologies such as ethnography, netnography, in-depth interviews, observations, and projective techniques.
+She has published in leading international journals, including the International Journal of Research in Marketing, Journal of Business Research, European Journal of Marketing, Current Issues in Tourism, Journal of Fashion Marketing & Management, Journal of Retailing and Consumer Services, and Marketing Intelligence & Planning.
+Her work has also been presented at premier academic conferences such as the Association of Consumer Research, Consumer Culture Theory Consortium, and Australian and New Zealand Marketing Academy Conferences.

-Prior to pursuing an academic career, Marian worked in luxury retail as Marketing Manager of Alfred Dunhill Limited in Dubai.
-Her career also saw her working in public relations handling FMCG brands, beauty products and luxury automotive brands that spanned the Middle East and Africa and across New Zealand.
+Before transitioning to academia, Marian worked with luxury brands as the Marketing Manager of Alfred Dunhill Limited in Dubai.
+Her career also includes public relations experience, managing FMCG, beauty, and luxury automotive brands across the Middle East, Africa, and New Zealand.

 Marketing Management